-Other signs and symptoms may include:
+Common signs and symptoms include:

+- hoarseness of voice

 - pain on swallowing

 - difficulty swallowing

-- sore throat or pain in the ears
+- sore throat or pain in the ears (particularly on one side)

 - a lump in the neck (swollen lymph nodes or glands)

 - noisy or difficult breathing.

-Some people with laryngeal cancer may not experience any symptoms at all.
+Some people with hypopharyngeal cancer may not experience any symptoms at all.
 However, if you have any of these symptoms for more than a few weeks, talk to your doctor as early as possible.
 They may be able to help diagnose and treat you.

-HOW IS LARYNGEAL CANCER DIAGNOSED?
+HOW IS HYPOPHARYNGEAL CANCER DIAGNOSED?

-It is important that your doctor establishes the diagnosis of laryngeal cancer, assesses the size of the cancer and whether it has spread to the lymph nodes in the neck or elsewhere in the body.
+It is important that your doctor establishes the diagnosis of hypopharyngeal cancer, assesses the size of the cancer and whether it has spread to the lymph nodes in the neck or elsewhere in the body.